 Turmeric Cancer Benefits

-- Prevents the formation of tumors
+- Prevents the formation of cancer

-- Kills tumor cells
+- Kills cancer cells

 Curcumin, a dietary polyphenol found in turmeric, can check free radical damage and chronic inflammation, two primary risk factors of cancer.
 It can also fight carcinogens like heavy metals, H. Pylori bacteria, and a few viruses.
 Curcumin can also prevent the formation of tumors, enhance apoptosis, cut nutrient supply to cancer cells, and prevent spreading.

 You may know turmeric as the condiment that gives a distinct flavor and color to Asian curries.
 But it is now emerging as an alternative remedy to fight and prevent one of the diseases we all fear – cancer.
 Turmeric is already well known as a powerful anti-inflammatory agent, and this is what makes it a formidable ally against cancers ranging from ovarian and breast cancer to liver, pancreas, and colorectal cancer.
 Studies testing the effects of curcumin, the active ingredient in turmeric, on cancer show promising results.